The Free Customized Magic Mirror that Everyone Has

 You cannot lead effectively if you worry about yourself

-I’m going to give you what I believe is the best strategy for Stimulus Optimization, and then layout the logic that got me to this point.
+I’m going to give you what I believe is the best strategy for Stimulus Optimization, and then layout the logic that got me to my conclusion.
+(Note: since we’re talking about an economy at large, I’ll be doing a lot of generalizing for demographics.
+I obviously know not ALL people in that demographic are like that).

 1. Money should stay circulated in old lower income males, small businesses (but not large corporations), social enterprises and non-profits.